Werse

 The Werse [/de/] (river no. 32) is a 67 km, left-hand tributary of the River Ems in Münsterland, North Rhine-Westphalia in Germany.
 The catchment area of the Werse is 762.47 km².
-Its name may be derived from a pre-Indo-European language, Vasconic, from which the Basque language developed.
 Its water quality is Class II-III and, in places, Class II.
 Contamination from communal sewage farms, fish ponds, but especially diffuse contamination from agriculture pollutes the mass balance of the Werse and leads to eutrophication along the entire river course, especially in the retention basin areas.

 Course

 The Werse rises in the Beckum Hills near Beckum from three headstreams: the Lippbach, Kollenbach and Siechenbach.
 The name Werse is used from the Osttor and above the Kollenbach.
 From Beckum the Werse flows westwards.
 Shortly before Ahlen it turns northwest and, near Drensteinfurt, then via Albersloh it flows northwards.
 Near Münster-Gelmer near the Haskenau it finally discharges into the Ems.
 The river is regulated by several overflow weirs.